Eternal Eden: Reception

-Critical reception

 RPGFan rates Eternal Eden at 90/100 a few months later critic Neal Chandran awarded the game #1 of his Editor's Pick choices of 2008.
 Gamertell praised the storyline of Eternal Eden, with its "message of redemption" and use of "religious archetypes".
 Game Tunnel highlighted the game's music and artwork, with "vivid and crisp" environments, and "massive, intimidating and detailed" boss battles.
 The gameplay of Eternal Eden, while typical of the genre, has drawn comparisons with classic JRPGs such as early Final Fantasy titles.
 However, reviews have criticized the English localization: the dialogue includes occasional grammatical errors and awkward delivery, with the game's JayIsGames review noting that the dialogue was "awkward" in places.

-Direct sequel
+Sequel

 Eternal Eden: Ecclesia was to be the direct sequel of Eternal Eden.
 The standalone sequel was cancelled and is planned to be included into the reboot of the original game.